Pender County Career Center Business Plan

 - Reduced dependency on public assistance programs

-- Improved quality of life through self-sufficiency and job satisfaction
+- Improved quality of life through self-sufficiency and job

 - Enhanced economic development recruitment efforts